Fight Fire with Fire: Combating Adversarial Patch Attacks using Pattern-randomized Defensive Patches: Methodology

-The pipeline of training a woodpecker is depicted in Figure~\ref{fig-train-woodpecker}.
-It consists of five steps.
-Three steps are similar to training a canary, including \ding{182} preparing benign and adversarial samples, \ding{184} determining woodpecker positions according to candidate bounding boxes for \textit{person} and \ding{185} constructing pairwise training samples.
+Training a woodpecker consists of five steps, as depicted in Figure~\ref{fig-train-woodpecker}.
+Three steps are similar to training a canary, including (\ding{182}) original sample preparation, (\ding{184}) position determination and (\ding{185}) training sample construction.
 Optimizing the woodpecker (\ding{186}) uses a different loss function and an extra step (\ding{183}) is taken to collect objects' information from benign samples for optimization.

 \textit{\textbf{Collecting objects' information for optimization} {\rm(\ding{183})}.} We use the detected objects in benign images as a ground truth to guide the optimization of woodpecker.
-As some objects may have been hidden or misidentified due to patches in adversarial samples, We pre-collect the bounding boxes and class scores for detectable objects from benign samples.
+As some objects may have been hidden or misidentified due to adversarial patches in adversarial samples, we pre-collect the bounding boxes and class for detectable objects from benign samples.

-\textit{\textbf{Optimizing woodpecker} {\rm(\ding{186}).}} Woodpecker is designed for interfering with attack patches in adversarial samples.
-The optimization objective is to make the detectable objects in benign images to be detected in corresponding adversarial samples.
+\textit{\textbf{Optimizing woodpecker} {\rm(\ding{186}).}} Woodpecker is designed for repairing the attacked TOIs in adversarial samples.
+Hence the optimization objective is to make the detectable objects in benign samples to be detected in corresponding adversarial samples.
 Therefore, we aim to minimize the loss of objects that should be detected on both benign and adversarial samples.
-The relevant loss functions are shown in Eq.~\ref{lossfun-woodpecker}-\ref{lossfun-wp-adv}.
+The relevant loss functions are shown in Eq.~\ref{lossfun-woodpecker} -- \ref{lossfun-wp-adv}.
+Note that, for YOLOv8, we exclude $\mathcal{L}_o$ from the functions.

-where $\mathcal{L}_{obj}$, $\mathcal{L}_{box}$ and $\mathcal{L}_{cls}$ represent the objectness, bounding box, and class losses of the target object, respectively.
-In comparison to optimizing the canary, the inclusion of $\mathcal{L}_{box}$\ aims to enable the model to redetect concealed objects after applying woodpecker, directly enhancing the object detector.
+where $t_{x+w}$ refers to a TOI within a benign sample $x+w$, which is produced by applying a woodpecker $w$ into the original sample $x$.
+On the other hand, $t_{x+p+w}$ denotes the TOI within the corresponding adversarial sample $x+p+w$ that is created by introducing adversarial patch $p$ and woodpecker $w$ in $x$.
+Similarly, we put a weight $\lambda_w$ for $\mathcal{L}_\textit{benign}$.
 The obtained information in step \ding{183} is used in Eq.~\ref{lossfun-wp-adv} to enforce the objects being detected.

-As shown in Figure~\ref{fig-woodpecker-init-trained}(a), the initial woodpecker is an image with random pixels.
-A trained woodpecker is illustrated in Figure~\ref{fig-woodpecker-init-trained}(b).
-Similar to generating canary, we have trained five woodpeckers in this study to enhance the randomness.
+The initial woodpecker is usually an image with random pixels, as in Figure~\ref{fig-woodpecker-init-trained}(a).
+A corresponding trained woodpecker is illustrated in Figure~\ref{fig-woodpecker-init-trained}(b).
+Similar to generating canary, we train a distinct woodpecker for each of the five placement positions.